Oberheim OB-X8 Analog Polyphonic Synthesizer

 Press the Write button to initiate the Globals cassette load

-to work.
+get the reception to work.

 The X8 detects which model the backup data is and loads your patches